-A total of one valid soil composite sample was collected 29 January 2004, to assess OEH health risk to deployed personnel.
+A total of four valid surface soil samples were collected from 19 July 2007 through 21 April 2010, to assess OEH health risk to deployed personnel at PB Doria.
 The primary soil contamination exposure pathways are dermal contact and dust inhalation.
-Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, and herbicides.
-The percent of the population exposed to soil and associated dust in the sampled areas was > 75% for the sample.
-Personnel are assumed to remain at this location for 6 months to 1 year.
-Chromium, barium, nickel and strontium were the only analyzed metals detected and all concentrations were below the 1 year negligible MEG.
+Typical parameters analyzed for included semi volatile organic compounds (SVOCs), heavy metals, polychlorinated biphenyls (PCBs), pesticides, herbicides.
+If the contaminant was known or suspected, other parameters may have been analyzed for (i.e., Total petroleum hydrocarbons (TPH) and polycyclic aromatic hydrocarbons (PAH) near fuel spills).
+For the risk assessment, personnel are assumed to remain at this location for 6 months to 1 year.